Amos47/2400/Chapter 3.md

 |Phased | Different pieces (modules, functions) of the overall system are implemented at different times. | When the system is large enough and the pieces are different enough to warrant splitting up the system. | When the benefits of the system (or even the integrity) would be compromised by piecemeal implementation.
 Some systems are all or nothing.
 In addition, it could be quite expensive to  repeatedly integrate pieces of a new system with existing infrastructure and processes, let alone train users many times as new pieces become available. | ![Pilot](http://riordan.ca/images/pilot.png)  |
 |Plunge | Lights off, lights on.
 Out with the old, in with the new.
 Retirement party on Friday.
 Monday we start the new system. | This is good when cost is critical or when it’s not operationally feasible to run two systems at one.
 Also when the output of the old system is not needed in its current form and moreover, if time is of the essence – you need the new outputs ASAP or if there is a drop-dead date for implementation that cannot be changed (funds might disappear, for example, if the new system isn’t implemented before the end of the fiscal year).
 Finally, it’s good in situations where it’s relatively easy to return to the old system should the situation warrant.  | When you need the output from the existing system, or when it’s not clear what the outcome of the conversion will be (risky). | ![Plunge](http://riordan.ca/images/plunge.png) |

 Regardless of what you might think of the SDLC in terms of its viability for creating systems, the stark truth is that all methods (more of which we are about to discuss) must engage in each and every phase of the SDLC in order to produce a software system.
 It is in the emphasis, sequence, frequency, timing and duration of time spent on each phase that is the major differentiator between the various methods of systems development.

 Proponents of the SDLC and other waterfall variants (there are fewer and fewer of them all the time) will argue that adopting these methods have the advantages of forcing systems developers to fully understand the system requirements before embarking on a development project.
 Additionally they felt that there were savings in time, effort and resources (including money) to be realised from this rigid, un-adaptive process.
 Change was not to be tolerated.
 Figure it out at the start, then build it.

+But there is an old adage among developers: “Often users don’t know what they want until they see what they don’t want.”
+This is a compelling argument for the Prototyping Method, presented next.

 ### Prototyping

 Prototyping takes a different view from the SDLC.
-The advantage of prototyping is that it allows the eventual users of the software to get early and frequent insights into the current design of the system by allowing users to actually use the it before completion, rather than having to either read about features and processes or, in the worst case, to wait until they are tasked with acceptance testing of the finished product.
+The principle behind prototyping is that it allows the eventual users of the software system to get early and then frequent insights into the current design of the system by allowing users to actually use the it before completion, rather than having to either read about system features and processes or, in the worst case, to wait until they are tasked with acceptance testing of the finished product.
 By then, for all intents and purposes, it’s too late.
+The elephant is in the room.

-Prototyping, as an iterative process, can thus better protect against the potential catastrophe attendant upon “finding the elephant” at the end of the development process.
+Prototyping, as an iterative (built in smaller pieces and shown to the users for approval) process, can thus better protect against the potential catastrophe attendant upon _finding the elephant_.
 But make no mistake.
-While more unlikely given the repeated, iterative exposure of the system to its eventual users, there still exists the possibility of finding that elephant at the end.
+While more unlikely given the repeated, iterative exposure of the system to its eventual users, there still exists the possibility of finding that pachyderm at the end.

-Furthermore, prototyping is also often used to “try out” improvements to a system that were not part of the original specification but which “occurred to” the developers in the process of building.
-In this sense, it is much closer to the Agile methods we will discuss next.
-But back to prototyping.
+Furthermore, prototyping is also often used to _try out_ improvements to a system that were not part of the original specification but which _occurred to_ the developers (or users) in the process of building.
+In this sense, it is much closer to the Agile methods we will discuss later.
+For now, back to prototyping.

 Figure LJ.
 The prototyping process![SDLC Phases](http://riordan.ca/images/proto.png)

 Figure LJ provides a pictorial overview of the prototyping process as it relates to software development.
 First, note that there are no more bunnies, cats or dogs as a cost of finding errors.
 Prototyping replaces them with mice because there's not as much at stake at each iteration.
 The exposed and under-scrutiny part of the system is smaller, the changes more easily made and the investment in development much smaller.
 This is an improvement over the SDLC.

-Next, note that the red lines connecting steps 3, 4 and 5, unlike in the SDLC, can be repeated (or iterated) as often as necessary until the evaluation at step 6 branches to step 7, effectively exiting the prototype loop when the system is ready for delivery.
-The obviously pivotal step is #6, where in addition to branching to step 7, the outcome of the prototype evaluation can branch to either a refinement of the current design (step 3) or to a revisit of the system requirements if the prototype is introducing a refinement (step 2).
+Next, note that the red lines connecting steps 3, 4 and 5, unlike in the SDLC, can be repeated (or iterated) as often as necessary until the evaluation at step 6 branches to step 7, effectively exiting the prototype loop when the system is ready for implementation.
+The obviously pivotal step is #6, where in addition to branching to step #7, the outcome of the prototype evaluation can branch to either a refinement of the current design (step #3) or to a revisit of the system requirements if the prototype is introducing a refinement (step #2).
 So it’s really all about the user feedback.
 This is an important advantage for prototyping.

 ### The prototyping process for software development
 1. Project inception and feasibility stage is a given.
 We don’t just start producing a system out of nowhere.
 There must be demonstrated need and management approval if working in a large organisation.